sychan/kb_sdk_docs/source/references/troubleshooting.rst

     make: *** [sdkbase] Error 1

 You likely have not started your Docker daemon.
-On a Mac, that means running in the Docker CLI shell after starting Docker Kitematic and clicking on "Docker CLI" in the lower left corner (See `Install SDK Dependencies - Docker <../tutorial/install.html>`__ for guidance).
+On a Mac, that means running in the Docker CLI shell after starting Docker Kitematic and clicking on "Docker CLI" in the lower left corner (See  |installSDK_link| for guidance).

 Trying to run ``kb-sdk test`` and seeing errors that include "TLS-enabled daemon" and/or "docker daemon"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^